 Let’s be real.
 The prospect of raising funds for your museum digitally can be a little daunting.
 Between striking the right tone with messaging, creating eye-catching graphics and working out how to best process financial contributions, it can all seem a bit overwhelming.
 Thankfully, there are online fundraising platforms that exist to help lighten the load and make digital fundraising easier for your museum.

-In this article, we’ll go over some of the most popular online fundraising platforms that focus on crowdfunding.
+In this article, we’ll go over some of the most popular online fundraising platforms that that your museum can use for crowdfunding.
 There are more complex, CRM-integrated platforms that can help streamline your POS and fundraising efforts if your museum feels comfortable with digital fundraising and is looking for a seamless integration which we’ll mention, but today, the focus is on crowdfunding… So, let’s dive in!

 What exactly is crowdfunding?
 Simply put, it’s a way to earn money, awareness and support from people within your immediate circle as well as supporters far and wide.
 Most crowdfunding campaigns are based around specific projects, be it an exhibition or construction of a new learning space etc… The more specialised the goal, the better the chances are of attracting donors who identify with the cause and want to support that specific project.
 Crowdfunding’s proclivity for social sharing means that your messaging can go well beyond your typical support list but might bring in smaller donations instead of hefty contributions.